 Better report cards are on the way

-As you take the time to get to know your children, assess their skills, and fill out their progress report cards, you’re creating the space for a positive learning experience for the child and cohesive collaboration between the teacher, families, and administrators.
+Follow the steps and tips in this article to create an effective daycare report card and evaluate your children like a seasoned professional.
+As you take the time to get to know your children, assess their skills, and fill out their progress report cards, you create the space for a positive learning experience for the child and cohesive collaboration between teachers, families, and administrators.